kwaldenphd/python-structured-data/README.md

 - [City of Chicago Data Portal](https://data.cityofchicago.org/)
 - [City of South Bend Open Data](https://data-southbend.opendata.arcgis.com/)

+These open data portals are catalogs of datasets- you will need to explore the websites to identify and then download a specific dataset.

-Open the data in a spreadsheet program and/or text editor
+Open the data in a spreadsheet program and/or text editor.

 Describe what are you seeing.
 How can we start to make sense of this data?
 What documentation is available?

 Q13: Write code + comments that accomplish the following tasks:
 - Load the JSON data into Python
 - Convert to a Python value

+Steps 84-86 in the lab procedure provide sample code and additional considerations for loading a JSON file in Python.

 Q14: What challenges did you encounter for Q12 and Q13?
 How did you address or solve them?